 He will be joined by Salar Nader, a disciple of legendary master Ustad Zakir Hussain.
 Born in Germany, raised in San Francisco, and now based in Los Angeles, Nader is a virtuosic, renowned tabla player.

 Experience a night of Basque traditional music, interpreted in a modern context.
 NOKA is a trio of Basque American women based in Chino, California: Andrea Miren Bidart, Begoña Echeverria, and Cathy Petrissans.
 Together they specialize in songs about Basque culture, gender, and identity.
 The group’s name derives from the antiquated Basque noka form of address, used familiarly among women with a sense of konfiantza, or trust.
+They will be joined by modern folk singer and songwriter Mikel Markez from the Basque country.
+The poet-singer from Errenteria (Gipuzkoa) started singing at age fifteen, has recorded several albums, and has written songs for various other Basque musicians, including his most popular, “Zure Begiek (Your Eyes).”

 The Biotzetik Basque Choir will kick off the evening with both traditional folk songs and sacred music.
 Founded in Boise, Idaho, in 1986, the thirty-one-person choir consists of native Basques and first- and second-generation Basque Americans.